seatedSinger/seatedSinger/README.md

 - 🔭 I’m currently working on **Full stack development projects**
 - 🌱 I’m currently learning **Go and ReactJS**
 - 👯 I’m looking to collaborate on <a href="https://github.com/covid19india/covid19india-react">COVID19 India</a></li>
-- 💬 Ask me about **JavaScript, Python,  Go, Git and MERN**
+- 💬 Ask me about **Golang, Python, Git and MERN**
+- 🏃🏻 I'm not always sitting by my computer, like I run.
-- ⚡ Fun fact: I love to attend Meetups for learning & Networking
+- ⚡ Fun fact: I love to meet new people.

 ## Technology Stack